(The Long Winters [L-R]: Jonathan Rothman (guitar, keys), Eric Corson (bass), John Roderick (guitar, vocals, piano), Nabil Ayers (drums).)

 Dreams, they complicate my life (dreams, they complement my life)”—“Get Up,” R.E.M.

-John Roderick has been attempting to rouse himself from a self-imposed slumber for most of his life.
+By various means, John Roderick has been attempting to rouse himself from a self-imposed slumber for most of his life.

 Born in Seattle to an attorney father and what he calls a “formidable” mother, Roderick eventually moved to Anchorage, Alaska, after his parents split while he was still in preschool.
 He attended high school there and then, at 17, lit out for parts unknown, riding the rails like Kerouac before him and hitchhiking across the continental U.S. for the next several years.
 At 22, Roderick returned to Seattle, studying Comparative History of Ideas at the University of Washington (and ultimately teaching a seminar on the subject), while holding down a variety of odd jobs and scratching his musical itch in a number of go-nowhere bands.
 It was a tumultuous time—the Grunge Years, redolent of flannel shirts and angst for sale—equally freighted with possibilities and potholes.
 “There are musicians who emerge fully formed at 22.
 I wasn’t one of those,” Roderick explains.
 “I wasn’t even one of those 29-year-olds!
 For some reason, I really needed to get chopped down to size by a lot of years before I was able to create anything that was useful to anyone.”